lokehagberg/flowback-frontend/README.md

 | `PUBLIC_FLOWBACK_LEDGER_MODULE` | Set to `TRUE` to enable the optional ledger module |
 | `PUBLIC_WEBSOCKET_API` | WebSocket API URL (e.g., `ws://127.0.0.1:8000`) |

-To get started, copy the `.env.dev.example` file to `.env` and adjust the values as needed.

 ### How to build the docker container:
 Go to root.